KennethTrecy/virdafils/README.md

 # VirdDaFils (Virtual Database Filesystem)
-Virdafils is a file storage driver for [Laravel framework].
+Virdafils is a file storage driver for [Laravel Framework].
 This driver allows the developer to treat directories/files as records in a database.

 ## Origin
 The repository was based from [`plugin`] branch of [Web Template].